 When I started joining a believers fellowship, we have a testimony sharing portion.
 It is the moment when believers share what the Lord has done in their lives the previous week.

-When I started attending the group, the first thing I noticed about the testimony time is their concept of ‘blessings’ that you have received from the Lord.
+When we attended, the first thing we noticed about the testimony time is their concept of ‘blessings’ that you have received from the Lord.

 It goes like this, “The Lord bless me with…(enumerate material things)…this week”.

 There was even somebody who used to start his testimony with “Despite my weaknesses and being not so good; the Lord has blessed me with…(enumerate material things).”